-6. Authorship
+6. Authorship and Use of AI Tools

 Authors must meet all the criteria below, which are defined by the ICMJE (International Committee of Medical Journal Editors).
 Anyone who does not meet all the criteria below must not be listed as an author.
 Those who do not meet the four criteria should be acknowledged.